-We do offer more ways to recover deleted data.
-The first one is recovering the data from SQLite databases, the second one is recovering the files and folders from Physical images.
+MOBILedit Forensic is able to recover deleted data.
+One method is recovering data from SQLite databases, and another method is recovering the files and folders from Physical images.

 SQL databases allow you to recover the data which were marked as deleted or are still present in a database folder.
 SQLite is the most common way to store data for both iPhone and Android.